makramjandar/DataScienceToolkit/dockerfiles/FastAI/README.md

      pkill -SIGHUP dockerd

      # To test if everything is installed correctly you can run.
-This downloads a CUDA base image from docker hub and executes        # nvidia-smi` inside a container which should display your GPU.
+     # This executes nvidia-smi` inside a container which should display your GPU.
      docker run --runtime=nvidia --rm nvidia/cuda nvidia-smi
 ```
 ## Get a pre-build pytorch image with GPU support from nvidia